jonathantneal/media-player/CONTRIBUTING.md

 # Contributing to Media Player

 You want to help?
 You rock!
-Now, take a moment to be sure your contributions make sense to everyone else.
+But please, take a moment to be sure your contributions make sense to everyone else.

 ## Reporting Issues

 Found a problem?
 Want a new feature?

-- See if your issue or idea has [already been reported].
+- Please, see if your issue or idea has [already been reported].
-- Provide a [reduced test case] or a [live example].
+- Please, provide a [reduced test case] or a [live example].

 Remember, a bug is a _demonstrable problem_ caused by _our_ code.